Coherent-Partners/spark-ts-sdk/docs/batches.md

 > [!IMPORTANT]
 > The script above is a sample workflow and is not intended to be used as-is in a
 > production environment.
 It is meant to provide you with a starting point to build
-> your own workflow that suits your specific requirements.
+> your own workflow (one that suits your specific requirements).
 >
 > If you were to "productionize" this script, you would need to add graceful error handling,
-> logging, and other features to make it more robust and reliable.
+> logging, among other capabilities to make it more robust and reliable.
 You may also want
 > to consider how you read and feed the input data to the pipeline and how to handle
 > the output data that is returned.